 - Ability to pass law enforcement screening and possess clean personal history regarding child endangerment.

-To apply for this position, submit a resume and cover letter to Kelley Schmitz at Kelley@cvfriendsofthefamily.org or mail to 3835 W. 9th Street Waterloo, IA 50702 no later than July 12, 2017.
+To apply for this position, submit resume and cover letter to Kelley Schmitz, Director of Operations, at Kelley@cvfriendsofthefamily.org or mail to 3835 W. 9th Street Waterloo, IA 50702 no later than August 16, 2017.

 Cedar Valley Friends of the Family’s Core Values: